Skip to main content

 Name and Label Your Devices

-Naming devices is key for keeping track of your hardware and identifying each device once it's been deployed.
+Naming devices is key to keeping track of your hardware and identifying each device once it's been deployed.
 Use the same name for the box, device, and name of the device in ManageXR.

 1. Label your device box with a label, sticker, or Sharpie.